Compulsory course for all MA International Studies Students.

 Final grades for this module will be based on:

-- Participation element: incl. attendance, participation and completion of weekly assignments and presentation, 30%
+(incl. attendance, participation and completion of weekly assignments and presentations): 30%

 A handbook denoting weekly readings will be posted on Blackboard the week before the start of the semester.